ichikaway/cakephp-mongodb/README.markdown

 # MongoDB datasource for CakePHP 2.8+

+Note : This datasource is Beta, feedback and pull requests (with tests) welcome. :-)

 ## Requirements

 	PHP 5.6, PHP 7+
 	CakePHP 2.x (> 2.8, < 3.0)

+## Dependency

 	php-mongodb extension (not the php-mongo extension).
+	mongodb-php-library (https://docs.mongodb.com/php-library/master/, dependency is listed in composer)

 ## Installation

 This repository should be installed in the same way as any other plugin.
 See http://book.cakephp.org/2.0/en/plugins/how-to-install-plugins.html

+Use composer

+	composer require "HandsetDetection/MongoDBLib=^1.0.0"

 To install the driver for use in a single application:

 	cd my/app/plugins
-	git clone git://github.com/HandsetDetection/MongoDBLib.git MongoDBLib

-To install the driver for use in any/multiple application(s)

-	# where ROOT is the name of the directory parent to the base index.php of CakePHP.
-	cd ROOT/plugins
 	git clone git://github.com/HandsetDetection/MongoDBLib.git MongoDBLib

 ## Sample Code